roman-milk/roman-milk.github.io/the-last-boy-scout.md

+===

- ****** The Last Boy Scout Ch.
-02 ****** byTx_Tall_Tales© A hell of an invitation.
+A hell of an invitation.
 One I couldn't turn down.
 I found the motion and angle that allowed me to build my own need, holding back as long as I could, until I had to finish.
 I groaned, pushing deep and erupting inside of her.
 I continued with a dozen or so deep thrusts, filling her with my juice.

  Exhaustion hammered me down immediately, my legs trembling with fatigue.
 I rolled with her, pulling her over on top of me, leaning against Julie's semi- conscious form.
 With an enormous effort, I straightened out the blanket, covering us.
 I stayed inside of Shannon, nudging her with my cock, fondling her tremendous ass, trying to keep hard, never wanting to pull out of her.
 It was working at least a little, as I stayed thick, buried inside of her.